Can I convert my term life insurance to whole life insurance?

 - Enter bank account information if you’re setting up automatic withdrawals.

-- Sign the application.
+- Sign and submit the application.

 Pros and cons of converting term to whole life insurance